sunfishcode/wasm-reference-manual/WebAssembly.md

 WebAssembly.

-> The constraint on unreachable instructions is sometimes called "polymorphic type checking", however it does not require any kind of dynamic typing behavior.
+> The constraint on unreachable instructions is sometimes called "polymorphic type checking", or "stack-polymorphism", however it does not require any kind of dynamic typing behavior.

 ##### Positions Within A Function Body